The Cry of Jazz: Sun Ra's involvement

 As the production of The Cry of Jazz began, Bland, serving as the film's Musical Director, was responsible for scoring the film.
 Bland knew Sun Ra personally, as they were both living in Chicago at the time.
 Additionally, Bland was aware that Sun Ra owned the rights to his music released through El Saturn Records, his own record label.
-Ra and his business partner and co-owner of El Saturn, Alton Abraham, allowed Ra's music be used for The Cry of Jazz without charge in exchange for Bland's incorporation of live footage of Ra's band performing the music, as well as highlighting Ra's involvement in billing and publicity.
+Ra and Alton Abraham, his business partner and co-owner of El Saturn, allowed Ra's music be used for The Cry of Jazz without charge in exchange for Bland's incorporation of live footage of Ra's band performing the music, as well as highlighting Ra's involvement in billing and publicity.
 While Bland found Sun Ra's music exciting and felt that it fit the aesthetic direction of the film, he was uninterested in Ra's eccentric personal philosophy and cosmology.
 Thus, this element of Sun Ra's career did not factor into his involvement with The Cry of Jazz.
 Bland and Sun Ra maintained a personal and professional relationship until 1967.
 According to Bland, by the mid-1960s, Sun Ra "was stressing his 'Sun God of Jazz' propaganda more than ever", and in addition began showing up late to recording sessions, prompting Bland to stop working with him.